-For $n=3$ in Fig.\ref{n3cumulants}, all the cumulants extracted from Elliptic-Power distribution up to order three are equal to zero.
-This feature also is observed for the cumulants extracted from MC-Glauber.
-We have checked that, it is a reasonable assumption to consider $\hat{\E}^{(3)}_{22}\sim 0$.
-Also the cumulants $\hat{\E}^{(3)}_{40}$ and $\hat{\E}^{(3)}_{04}$ are almost equal.
-Note that it is an exact equality for the cumulants extracted from Elliptic-Power distribution.
-In other words, except $\hat{\E}_{20}^{(3)}$ and $\hat{\E}_{02}^{(3)}$, there is only one independent normalized cumulant in $n=3$ harmonics, $\hat{\E}^{(3)}_{40} \sim \hat{\E}^{(3)}_{04},$ in agreement with the Elliptic-Power distribution.
+For $n=3$, all the cumulants extracted from elliptic-power distribution up to order three are equal to zero.
+This feature is also observed for the cumulants extracted from MC-Glauber.
+We have checked that it is a reasonable assumption to consider $\hat{\E}^{(3)}_{22}\sim 0$.
+Also we can see from the Fig.~\ref{n3cumulants} that the cumulants $\hat{\E}^{(3)}_{40}$ and $\hat{\E}^{(3)}_{04}$ are almost equal.
+Note that it is an exact equality for the cumulants extracted from elliptic-power distribution.
+In other words, except $\hat{\E}_{20}^{(3)}$ and $\hat{\E}_{02}^{(3)}$, there is only one independent standardized cumulant in $n=3$ harmonics, $\hat{\E}^{(3)}_{40} \sim \hat{\E}^{(3)}_{04},$ in agreement with the elliptic-power distribution.

-\subsection{Cumulants of Collision Final State}
+\subsection{Cumulants of collision final state}

-The momentum distribution of the particles observed in the detector is correlated with the heavy ion collision initial state.
-Here, we will try to clarify the relation between the cumulants obtained from initial distribution and the final state particle distribution.
+The momentum distribution of the particles observed in the detector is correlated with the heavy-ion collision initial state.
+Here, we will try to clarify the relation between the cumulants obtained from the initial distribution and the final-state particle distribution.